gvenit/kan-fpga/vitis/readme.md

 - [ ] old dma examples had cache flushes that need to be imlpemented somehow
 - [ ] having status variable be `kan_status_t` in the source code might pose problems even if it is compatible with the defines in `xstatus.h`
 - [ ] not sure if deallocation function are needed (for example in the `kan_config.h`)
+- [ ] I do not have status everywhere.
+Should I check it more?
+- [ ] Dma examples had a number of transfers, something like a for loop to attempt to do the dma transaction multiple times.
+I am not sure if it is needed.
+I have the macro for it in `kan_defines.h` commented out and not no such implementation in the main code.
+- [ ] No monitoring of timing registers in main function yet (like `CTRL_REG_OFST_OPER_TMR_4B`)
+- [ ] While waiting for reports to end I do not report on normal operation.
+Only errors that shut down the core.

 <br>